Electrolux Magic Mill DLX Mixer

 This gives me perfect bread that comes out light, tender and well risen.
 By adding only part of the flour the gluten is allowed to really get worked and activated well, this gluten formation is important in creating light well risen loaves of bread.

-The Magic Mill DLX is powerful and easy to use.
+The Electrolux Magic Mill DLX mixer is powerful and easy to use.
 By powerful I mean it has not had a single problem mixing or kneading any of my heaviest recipes.
 For example I have a chocolate chip cookie recipe (see below) that makes six-dozen cookies that is very thick and stiff and the mixer has no problems with it.
 I also make live flour bread which is made from ground sprouted wheat berries.
-This is thick and sticky dough and again the Magic Mill DLX has no problems with it.
+This is thick and sticky dough and again the Electrolux Magic Mill DLX has no problems with it.

 While the mixer does come with a regular dough hook I have only found a need to use it once.
 For the rest of my breads which are usually single loaf (bread machine) recipes the scraper and roller work great.
 But, should you need more than one loaf it is nice to know that with the stainless steel dough hook you are ready to go.